 In this example, the image above shows a photo of a tube of prescription ointment that is part of the 8 AM pill box “block.”

 The photo clearly shows what the ointment tube looks like.
-Special instructions are included so caregivers know that the person shouldn’t eat for an hour after the ointment has been applied.
+Special instructions are included to let caregivers know the person shouldn’t eat for an hour after the ointment is applied.

-If you’d like to make sure that a non-pill medication won’t be missed or forgotten, you could even write or type the directions in a different color.
+If you’d like to make sure a non-pill medication isn’t missed or forgotten, you could even write or type the directions in a different color.

 In some cases, you may even be able to tape a small plastic bag “pocket” to the board and put the non-pill medication inside.
 For example, a small tube of ointment could fit inside a snack-size zip-top plastic baggie.